Use Model-Based Design To Build a Battery Management System

 Defining execution order of component functions

-Performing trade studies, investigate specific design concerns, capture properties via stereotyping, and produce interface control documents
+Performing trade studies, investigating specific design concerns, capturing properties via stereotyping, and producing interface control documents

 Best Practices for Model Composition and Components

 Component-based modeling is the process of breaking down a complex system model into smaller, manageable components.
 Each component represents a specific functionality or behavior of the system.
-Componentizing a model enhances these model qualities and processes:
+For information, see Component-Based Modeling.

 This example shows a model reference.
-The model is built in a flat hierarchy rather than tall hierarchy, which creates fewer dependencies and enhances parallel build performance.
+The model is built in a flat hierarchy, which creates fewer dependencies than a tall hierarchy and enhances parallel build performance.

 Battery Management System Design

-In the BMS model, the architecture serves as the high-level design.
-The Simulink model serves as the low-level design, or unit design.
+In the BMS model, the architecture acts as the high-level design while the Simulink model functions as the low-level or unit design.
+The BMS controller includes these subsystems:

 Current and Power Limit Calculation